endrapunaveen/NodeJS_Training/1_Installation/Installing_Node.md

 # 1. Installing Node
 ## What is Node?
 * Introduced at European JSConf in 2009
-* Platform built on Google's V8 Javascript engine, an event library for asynchronous, non blocking operations
+* Platform built on Google's V8 JavaScript engine, an event library for asynchronous, non blocking operations
-* It provides a lightweight environment for event-driven programming in Javascript, using I/O model
+* It provides a lightweight environment for event-driven programming in JavaScript, using I/O model

 ***Node allows us to easily construct fast and scalable network services***

 ## Why Node is so popular?

-* Javascript the most widely used programming language.
-Most web programmers are used to writing Javascript in the browser, and the server is a natural extension of that.
+* JavaScript the most widely used programming language.
+Most web programmers are used to writing JavaScript in the browser, and the server is a natural extension of that.

 * Simplicity of Node.
   * Node's core functionalities are kept to minimum